JoyMonteiro/bharatsim-tutorial/source/frameworkbasics.rst

 Framework Basics
 ================

-The following sections under Framework Basics explore different essentials components of the framework that is required to begin coding.
+The following sections describe the basics of the BharatSim simulation framework: the different components of a simulation, how to read and write CSV files, how to introduce social interventions, and how to optimise your code for faster performance.

 .. toctree::
    :titlesonly: